TheBiomics/Molecular-Dynamics/README.md

 ## Plotting Graphs in R and Python

-* Python - Python based Utility has been moved to [seperate repository](https://github.com/TheBiomics/GMXvg) with executable files.
+* Python - Python based Utility has been moved to [separate repository](https://github.com/TheBiomics/GMXvg) with executable files
+  - Bulk XVG file plotting and value extraction
 * R - Directly plot using R